toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2018/swift-5-and-abi-stability/index.md

 title: Swift 5 and ABI stability
 description: Apple's Swift 5 language version will be a huge milestone for the developer community, let's see what are the possible benefits of it.
 publication: 2018-11-16 16:20:00
-tags: Swift, ABI
+tags:
+    - swift
 authors:
     - tibor-bodecs
 ---

 ## ABI stability